 5. Are you covered by most benefit plans and do you do direct billing?

 Here in Canada there is still great variability and inconsistency between insurance companies when it comes to covering mental health services.
 The Canadian Counselling and Psychotherapy Association is working hard to change this.
 In the meantime, it is best for you to check with your insurance company first to determine if you are covered.
-Because of these inconsistencies, I do not offer direct billing.
+Because of these inconsistencies, I can only offer direct billing to some insurance providers.

 6. If we do a video counselling session, how does that work?